niplav/site/life_improvements_2030.md

 *	Relatedly, AI generated art has become super good.
 You think [this](https://www.youtube.com/watch?v=mgHxmAsINDk) is good orchestral music?
-Wait till you hear the symphonies written by the neural networks – it's quite usual that half of the audience is in tears after the concert.
+Wait till you hear the symphonies written by the neural networks—it's quite usual that half of the audience is in tears after the concert.
 The same for movies, TV series, paintings, sculpture, opera, …
 *	We actually finally really definitely have an Alzheimer's